lgreski/datasciencectacontent/markdown/cleaningData-week2Q5.md

 # Partial Solutions: choosing the right R function is key

-Once we know that the data is in a fixed record format, and particularly a fortran format file, a solution is straightforward.
+Once we know that the data is in a fixed record format, and particularly a fortran format file, a solution is straightforward, once one figures out how to specify the fortran formats needed as an argument to `read.fortran()`.
 Here is a stub of a solution with `read.fortran()`.

     originalSource <- "https://d396qusza40orc.cloudfront.net/getdata%2Fwksst8110.for"
     download.file(originalSource,"./data/wksst8110.for")